redis/redis-doc/commands/config-resetstat.md

 The following is a non-exhaustive list of values that are reset:

-* Keyspace hits and misses
+* Keyspace hits and misses.
-* Number of expired keys
+* The number of expired keys.
-* Command and error statistics
+* Command and error statistics.
-* Connections received, rejected and evicted
+* Connections received, rejected and evicted.
-* Persistence statistics
+* Persistence statistics.
-* Active defragmentation statistics
+* Active defragmentation statistics.

 @return